Home Web Development Flask Framework Cookbook - Second Edition

 SECRET_KEY = 'Another random secret key'

-The secret key is stored in a separate file because, for security concerns, it should not be a part of your version-control system.
+The secret key is stored in a separate file because, for security reasons, it should not be a part of your version-control system.
 This should be kept in the local filesystem on the machine itself, whether it is your personal machine or a server.

 How it works...